How Liz learned to safely slalom hills without a heelbrake and translate what she learned into magical mogul skiing

 A couple of days after Christmas, I found myself slipping deftly down an off-piste field of moguls at my favorite ski area, thinking, "This is so easy!
 All you have to do is pick up your knees!"

-This year's revelation is that controlling my center of gravity (COG) makes a major difference in how nimbly I can ski steeps, moguls and off-piste chunky snow.
-Last season, before I realized that my mogul-oriented goal of "hovering over the sweet spot" was actually related to COG, I came up with a pretty good metaphor to describe it better to my ski buddies.
+The first goddess year's revelation was that controlling my center of gravity (COG) makes a major difference in how nimbly I can ski steeps, moguls and off-piste chunky snow.
+Before I realized that my previous mogul-oriented goal of "hovering over the sweet spot" was actually related to COG, I came up with a pretty good metaphor to describe it better to my ski buddies.
 Most people know what it feels like to run swiftly down a full flight of stairs.
 In order to move your feet quickly, you can't plant your full body weight on each step.
 Rather, the bulk of your weight is carried higher, in your COG.
 Your weighted hips flow straight down the stairwell (fall line) as your feet tap lightly down the steps.

 Feeling this way while skiing a bump run is pure magic!
 Lighter feet are much easier to move--all you have to do is "pick up your knees" to ride over each mogul!
-This ski season, with a heightened awareness of my COG, I can feel that magic almost whenever I want with a simple mid-run correction in my ski posture: hips and hands down the hill (my mantra), while skiing in the familiar skater's ready position.
+With a heightened awareness of my COG, I can now feel that magic almost whenever I want with a simple mid-run correction in my ski posture: hips and hands down the hill while skiing in the familiar skater's ready position.

 So what caused my millennium COG breakthrough?
-Last summer's fear of professional humiliation on a pair of speed skates without a heel brake!
-For 1999, Salomon outfitted all Zephyr Tour guides with a pair of brakeless TR Racers.
+The prior summer's fear of professional humiliation on a pair of speed skates without a heel brake!
+For 1999, Salomon outfitted all Zephyr Adventures guides with a pair of brakeless TR Racers.
 I've long practiced alternative stopping methods, but skating brakeless presented a major psychological hurdle for me.
 After years of fast and confident downhill runs, I found myself panicking as I approached "terminal velocity" (the point at which you decide you've gotta bail!) much sooner than when wearing a brake.
 I really wanted to perform well during a Zephyr Customer Reunion weekend in Minnesota where Duluth's annual Northshore Marathon was the main event.
-I was not about to embarrass myself in front of my fellow guides, Zephyr customers and who knows how many elite racers I've read about in Fitness and SpeedSkating Times!
+I was not about to embarrass myself in front of my fellow guides, Zephyr customers and who knows how many elite racers!

 Slowplow

-On skates, especially long-frame fitness or speed skates, it's actually possible to decrease speed and eventually stop by utilizing the skier's snowplow.
+On skates, especially those with long frames and 90mm plus wheels, it's actually possible to decrease speed and eventually stop by utilizing the skier's snowplow.
 To do this, swizzle both skates out to the sides with equal pressure.
 The wider you can get them to start with and the stronger your outer hip muscles, the better they work to slow you down.
 Keep your torso upright and hips low as you push against your edges so that your COG stays behind both skates to compound the pressure.
 It's easier to stay low and wide if you concentrate on keeping the skates upright and off the inside wheel edges.
 I try to tilt onto the outside edges for good measure.

 Slowing Slaloms

-After several weeks of downhill slalom drilling in my brakeless wonders, I learned how to get my COG uphill from my edges and to slice both skates across the fall line rather than down it, where speed picks up fast.
-The fruit of that labor is described in my typical step-by-step style in the Technical Downhill chapter of Advanced Inline Skating, available in bookstores in April.
-But just for you, friendly Get Rolling visitor, here are the basic concepts to apply to your current slalom drills:
+After several weeks of downhill slalom drilling in my brakeless wonders, I learned how to get my center of gravity uphill from my edges and to slice both skates across the fall line rather than down it, where speed picks up fast.
+Here are the basic concepts to apply to your basic slalom practice:

-Regular ORBIT readers already know I made a respectable showing at the Northshore Marathon, documented in the closing paragraphs of my last article, My Summer as a Skate Pro.
-I've since installed a brake on my Salomon 5-wheelers, but the skills I learned without it will be priceless assets to me and my skating students for years to come!
+I was gratified at the respectable showing I made at the Northshore Marathon, documented in the closing paragraphs of another Orbit story, My Summer as a Skate Pro.
+I eventually installed a brake on those Salomon 5-wheelers, but the skills I learned without it have turned out to be priceless assets to me and my skating students!